-The Law No.4054 provides no specific deadline for filing but in light of the 30-calendar-day review period it is advisable to file the transaction at least 40 to 45 calendar days before closing.
+The Law No.4054 provides no specific deadline for filing.
 It is important that the transaction is not closed before the approval of the Competition Board.

 17. What is the earliest time or stage in the transaction at which a notification can be made?